 Uniarts History Forum

-The Forum believes that responsible and future-focused historical research will be an integral and important part of all art universities in the future.
+The research network believes that responsible and future-focused historical research will be an integral and important part of all art universities in the future.
+We are part of Uniarts Helsinki's Research Institute.

-The Forum believes that responsible and future-focused historical research will be an integral and important part of all art universities in the future.
+The research network believes that responsible and future-focused historical research will be an integral and important part of all art universities in the future.
+We are part of Uniarts Helsinki's Research Institute.

 The basic premise of Uniarts Helsinki’s History Forum is that the research of the history of arts cannot be separated from the practice of art, seen as a contemporary, dynamic interpretations of history.
 The Forum believes that responsible and future-focused historical research will be an integral and important part of all art universities in the future.